felys-lang/felys-docs/docs/en/api/worker.md

 ```

 - `mixin` is the constant injection。
 - `0.0` is the timeout.
 If you set it to zero, it means that no timeout.
 Be aware that when there is a timeout, Felys will spawn a new thead as a timer.
-In the case, the initialzation will be a few hundred micro seconds slower than usual.
+In this case, the initialization will be a few hundred micro seconds slower than usual.
 Whenever a statement get executed, it will first check if time is up.
 If yes, then it will throw an error.
-However, if a statement takes a long time, only the next statement will check the timeout.
+However, if a statement takes a long time to run, only the next statement will check the timeout.
 The timeout might not to actuate in this case.
 - `Language::EN` decides which language it will expect.
-English in this case.
+English here.

 ## Execution